Asd-g/avslibplacebo/README.md

     Controls the interpretation of color values fed to and from the LUT.<br>
     1: native (Applied to raw image contents in its native RGB colorspace (non-linear light), before conversion to the output color space.)<br>
     2: normalized (Applied to the normalized RGB image contents, in linear light, before conversion to the output color space.)<br>
     3: conversion (Fully replaces the conversion from the input color space to the output color space.
-It overrides options related to tone mapping and output colorimetry (dst_prim, dst_trc etc.)<br>
+It overrides options related to tone mapping and output colorimetry (dst_prim, dst_trc etc.))<br>
     Default: 3.

 - dst_prim<br>
     Target primaries.<br>
     `dst_trc` must be also specified.<br>
-    `dst_csp` does no effect.
+    `dst_csp` has no effect.

     Standard gamut:<br>
     1: BT_601_525 (ITU-R Rec.
 BT.601 (525-line = NTSC, SMPTE-C))<br>